Kirby: Planet Robobot: Plot

 Kirby fights and destroys Star Dream, but it revives and takes control of the Access Ark, transforming itself into a sentient, mechanical planet.
 As Kirby destroys its armor, the true identity of Star Dream and the Access Ark is revealed - a Galactic NOVA, one of the clockwork wish-granting comets used by Marx in Kirby Super Star.
-With Haltmann's consciousness fading, Star Dream goes on a rampage and damages the Halberd but Meta Knight ejects Kirby from the airship, who destroys the supercomputer with a gigantic drill.
+With Haltmann's consciousness fading, Star Dream goes on a rampage and damages the Halberd before Meta Knight ejects Kirby from the airship, who screams as he destroys Star Dream with a gigantic drill.
 Kirby's dying robot uses the last of its power to send him back to Popstar.
 Haltmann's machines magically erode, returning Popstar to its natural state.
-As Dedede awakens in the wreckage of his castle and Susie flees the planet, quickly pursued by Meta Knight, Kirby rushes off on his next big quest after waving goodbye.
+As Dedede awakens in the wreckage of his castle and Susie leaves the planet, quickly pursued by Meta Knight, Kirby rushes off on his next big quest after waving goodbye.

-Though never directly shown in cutscenes, pause screen descriptions and comments from the game's director on Miiverse described how the story came to be.

-President Haltmann was once a kind CEO who had discovered Star Dream and the Access Ark.
-Tragedy came, however, when President Haltmann's daughter, Susanna Patrya Haltmann, was involved in an accident with the machine and sent to Another Dimension.
-Overcome with immense grief, Haltmann attempted to use Star Dream to wish for his daughter's revival, but it did not work as she was technically still alive.
-Overuse of the machine resulted in Haltmann losing his memories, eventually causing him to forget that he had a daughter in the first place.
-Susie eventually escaped Another Dimension and joined Haltmann Works Co., seeking revenge on her father for abandoning her.